What is Kamut? And What Are We Supposed to Do with It?

 How do I Cook with Kamut?

 You can cook Kamut in a similar manner as any other grain.
 Add 1 cup of grain to 3 cups of boiling water.
 Then simmer grain for about 60 minutes until chewy but tender.
-It can be tossed with butter for a great side dish in place of rice or other grain.
+You can toss it with butter for a tasty side dish in place of rice or another grain.

-You can also mill Kamut grain into flour to use to bake sourdough bread or yeasted bread.
-Plus, you can bake quick breads and muffins with this flour as well.
+You can also mill Kamut grain into flour to bake sourdough bread or yeasted bread.
+Plus, you can bake quick breads and muffins with this flour.